 The Two Major Style of Consumer 3D Printers

 There are two major types of printers, at least on the consumer end of the scale that we are concerned with.
 One style is called FDM (Fused deposition modeling).
-The other styles are called SLA (Stereolithography) and DLP (Digital Light Processing).
-They all create the models, layer by layer using either rolls of plastic filament (FDM) or hardening resin in the case of SLA and DLP.
-Most 3D Printers on the market are FDM style printers with the SLA/DLP printers being more specialized.
+The other style is called SLA (Stereolithography).
+They all create the models, layer by layer using either rolls of plastic filament (FDM) or hardening resin.
+Most 3D Printers on the market are FDM style printers with the SLA printers being more specialized.

 FDM printers use plastic filament mostly in 1.75 mm sizes, though there are some that print in 3 mm sizes.
 Most consumer printers have platforms that are between 120 mm and 500 mm in size, with the average falling around 200 mm.
 There are a number of different filaments for different kinds of uses.
 The most prevalent is PLA and ABS, though there are a number of other types of filaments for different uses.
 PLA and ABS tend to be inexpensive, from about $11 to $25 per kilogram.
 PLA is my recommendation for most uses, since it is a safe, plant based plastic filament.
 If you need the high temperature performance of ABS, I generally recommend PETG since it is another safe filament without the problems associated with ABS.
 Because of its price, and larger extrusion size, it is great for making terrain and larger prints with less detail.
 Most FDM printers print in the .1 to .3mm layer height with .1mm and .2mm being the most prevalent.
 There are a large number of filament manufacturers giving a range of colors and different characteristics that affect the printing temperatures.